 WEST LONDON CHESS ACADEMY:

+Watford Chess Club joins with partner clubs in the area for WLCA purposes.
 The object of WLCA is to act as a bridge between club-level and national-level coaching with a view to enabling juniors, if they have the necessary drive and ability, to progress to approximately candidate master (CM) level.
 It is not intended, certainly at this point, as a substitute for good-quality club-level coaching.
-Participation is open to members of the six junior chess organisations mentioned above.
+Participation is open to members of Watford and partner clubs.

 Selection of juniors to take part will ultimately rest with coaches at the partner organisations subject (at any rate, as a general rule) to a maximum of 8-10 participants from each.
 As a rule of thumb, Watford reckons to restrict participation to juniors with an ECF rating of at least {100 x attained age} with a minimum rating for this purpose of 1000.
 However, given the maximum already mentioned, it is unlikely that all Watford juniors meeting this formula will be invited on every occasion.